estebanmunchjones2019/react-hooks-article/readme.md

 ### Advantages:

-Reading at the [Redux documentation](https://redux.js.org/tutorials/fundamentals/part-2-concepts-data-flow), the proposed solution with custom hooks shares these advantages with Redux:
+By Reading the [Redux documentation](https://redux.js.org/tutorials/fundamentals/part-2-concepts-data-flow), the proposed solution with custom hooks shares these advantages with Redux:

 #### 1. Single Source of Truth: